Volunteering at the Zoo

 ZooTeens Frequently Asked Questions

-Yes, teens must wear the volunteer uniform during all volunteer shifts.
-Volunteers are required to wear a solid white polo shirt, blouse or sweater, with khaki pants, shorts or skirt, along with a volunteer name tag.
+- Yes, teens must wear the volunteer uniform during all volunteer shifts.
+Volunteers are required to wear a solid white polo shirt, blouse or sweater, with khaki pants, shorts or skirt, along with a volunteer name tag and volunteer lanyard.